Ansan Greener's Asnawi Mangkualam heralds new era of ASEAN Quarter in K League | Goal.com

 From the K League official YouTube Channel, the highlight clip of Asnawi’s performances have reached 1.92 million views, which has established the best viewership record ever out of all video contents released by the official channel so far.
 The K League broadcasting right was purchased by TSB, which is Indonesia’s biggest sports broadcasting channel.

 'ASEAN Quarter' for K League was introduced in 2020.
-The reason why the K League has decided to actively bring in more ASEAN players was to build up an opportunity to enter the South Eastern Asian Market, where the football fandom is exceptionally high.
+K League decided to actively bring in more ASEAN players to build up an opportunity to enter the South Eastern Asian Market, where the football fandom is exceptionally high.
 However, there was a moment when the effectiveness of 'ASEAN Quarter' has been in doubt because no K League clubs used it in 2020, when initially introduced.

 Now, thanks to Asnawi's incredible showing, it is understood that several clubs in K League 1 and K League 2 are already considering signing up players from ASEAN countries.